siddhant-deshmukh/Gatsby-blog/blogs/doc1/doc1.md

 datePublished: "Nov 34, 2018"
 slug: "how-to-write-doc"
 featuredImage: "../imgs/ele-01.jpg"
-tags: ["consectetur", "adipisicing", "elit.", "Dolores", "doloremque"]
+tags: ["matlab", "consectetur", "adipisicing", "elit.", "Dolores", "doloremque"]
 ---

-# 1. About how to write a docx.
+# 1. Lorem, ipsum dolor sit amet consectetur adipisicing elit.
+Accusantium, voluptatum?
+Dicta quod voluptates, id ipsam possimus iusto amet quo ipsa!

 ## 1.1 Better to use some styles that are in the word but we will try other ways around as well!: